The Whole-Person Care Experience New Moms Don’t Get

 Why I care.

 Before I became a mom, I thought I understood healthcare.
 I spent over a decade designing solutions to improve patient care.
-As a nine-time marathon runner, I invested in my own well-being.
+As a marathon runner, I was also invested in my own health and well-being.

 Then I got pregnant.